How to Calculate FCFE from EBIT?

 FCFE from EBIT Formula

-As net income can be directly derived from net income, one of the methods of calculating the free cash flow to equity (FCFE) implies the use of EBIT.
+One of the methods of calculating the free cash flow to equity (FCFE) involves the use of EBIT.
 Recall that the company’s net income is related to EBIT through the following equation:

 Net Income = EBIT – Interest – Taxes